jun-xiao-mainlinestem/2026base/readme.md

 - **Automatic Motor Health and Game Time Monitoring**:
   - The controller will vibrate and display warning messages if any motors are disconnected or overheated (temperature limit: 50°C).
 Check motor connections and temperatures immediately when alerts occur.
   - The controller will vibrate and display the "end game" message near end game.
-- **(Optional) Remotely Control the Robot:**
+- **(Experimental) Remotely Control the Robot**
-    - Enable Websocket Server in VS Code VEX Extension
+  - Follow step-by-step (setup instructions)[doc/remote_setup_guide.md] to enable Websocket Server in VS Code VEX Extension, start the sample web application on your local computer and access the application via mobile devices.
-    - Connect the controller to the computer via USB and download the program to the brain.
-    - Find the device ID of the brain and the IP address of the computer.
-    - Open the companion website on your mobile device (on the same wifi network).
-    - For detailed step-by-step setup instructions, see [remote control setup Guide](doc/remote_setup_guide.md).
   - To disable this feature, simply comment out the line in the main loop in `main.cpp`.

 ## Autonomous Routines ([autons.cpp](src/autons.cpp))